-We do so by working with and strategically advocating to governments, United Nations bodies and other organisations active in Geneva to influence international policies and reports to further promote the rights of children and equality for girls.
+We do so by working with and strategically advocating to governments through the Human Rights Council, United Nations bodies and other organisations active in Geneva to influence international policies and reports to further promote the rights of children and equality for girls.

 Plan International also uses the tools of the international human rights system to ensure that every country promotes, respects and fulfils the rights of all children and young people, and to hold governments accountable to their commitments.